ICA-EGAD/RiC-AG/source/faq--how_to_use_ric_with_vocabularies.md

 RiC-O provides a technical method for dating and, more generally speaking, contextualizing the relation between an entity and the category it may belong to.
 This is touched upon at the end of [int-ref](int-ref:extended_example--cervantes_and_the_printing_of_don_quixote:records-of-the-council-of-castile-i), but let us give another example.

-The Archives nationales de France, which was created in 1790, only received its current status as a 'service à compétence nationale’ (service with national competence; a status authorizing them to carry out missions halfway between those of central administration and territorial administration) in December 2006.
+The Archives nationales de France, which was created in 1790, only received its current status as a 'service à compétence nationale' (service with national competence; a status authorizing them to carry out missions halfway between those of central administration and territorial administration) in December 2006.
 To model this in RiC-O, we might use the [rico:TypeRelation](https://www.ica.org/standards/RiC/ontology#TypeRelation) in the following way.

 [![using a rico:TypeRelation](../diagrams/corporateBodyType_withDate_ric-o.svg)](../diagrams/corporateBodyType_withDate_ric-o.svg)